flowx-ai/docs-flowx/docs/platform-setup-guides/license-engine-setup-guide/configuring-access-rights-for-license.md

 Granular access rights can be configured for restricting access to the License component.

-The following access authorizations is provided, with the specified access scopes:
+The following access authorizations are provided, with the specified access scopes:

 1. **Manage-licenses** - for configuring access for managing license related details